 Using a redirect on your website can increase the loading time as the browser will have to make the same requests twice.
 You should place your website files directly in the root folder of your hosting space rather than a subfolder, and then use a redirect rule to pass requests further down.

 Running a high number of plugins on your WordPress account can slow down the performance of your website, as each of these plugins may run, or attempt to run, every time your site is loaded.
 Multiple plugins can really mount up the loading time, causing considerable impact on your website’s performance.

-If you find that you are experiencing high loading times, and have plugins installed, try uninstalling them one by one, to see which one was effecting your site's performance.
-Then, if it is not essential to your site, you can decide whether or not its worth keeping if it jeopardises the performance of your site.
+If you find that you are experiencing high loading times, and have plugins installed, try uninstalling them one by one, to see which one was affecting your site’s performance.
+Then, if it is not essential to your site, you can decide whether or not it’s worth keeping if it jeopardises the performance of your site.

 Despite what they advertise, caching plugins are not recommended on a shared hosting environment as they are more designed and suited for VPS and dedicated packages.
 They can diminish performance rather than improve it.

 Example of popular caching plugins are WP Super Cache and W3 Total Cache.